rpdelaney/l4d2-tourney-rules/rules.md

 ##Section 3: Registration process

 #####3.1 Registration
-Teams may register by [TBD].
+Teams may register by posting to the registration thread[8] on L4dnation.com.
+A valid registration will include:

+* Team name
+* Team region (North America, Europe, Asia, Australia, etc)
+* The full team roster including no less than four (4) players and no more than six (6) players
+* A clear designation of which player is the team captain
+* Steam community profile links and Steam ID for every player on the roster

+Any submitted registration that is missing one or more of the above details will be disregarded without comment.

 #####3.2 Deadline
-The deadline for registrations is [TBD].
+The deadline for registrations is January 30th, 2015.
 Late registrations will not be accepted.

 #####3.3 Double registration
 A player may be registered for only one team in the tournament.
 A player